 Sarah Smith

-Sarah Smith is an English film director, broadcast producer, and screenwriter.
+Sarah Christine Smith (born January 1966) is an English film director, broadcast producer and screenwriter.
 She is the co-founder and former CEO of Locksmith Animation.
-She is writer and director of the animated feature films Arthur Christmas (2011) and Ron's Gone Wrong (2021).
+She is the writer and director of the animated feature films Arthur Christmas (2011) and Ron's Gone Wrong (2021).
 Smith began her career in radio before serving as a television producer for live action British comedy, including as writer for the Armistice news review shows.
-She later served various other assisting production roles in television, and as writer for the adult animated series I Am Not an Animal.
-She then joined Aardman Animations as creative director, going on to direct her first feature film Arthur Christmas.
-She left Aardman and set up Locksmith Animation to direct Ron's Gone Wrong.
+She later served various other assisting production roles in television, and as writer for the adult animated miniseries I Am Not an Animal.
+She then joined Aardman Animations as a creative director, going on to write and direct her first animated feature film Arthur Christmas.
+She left Aardman and set up Locksmith to work on Ron's Gone Wrong.

 Smith studied at the University of Oxford.